valkey-io/valkey-doc/docs/reference/eviction/index.md

 memory limit of 3GB.

 When the specified amount of memory is reached, how **eviction policies** are configured determines the default behavior.
-Redis can return errors for commands that could result in more memory being used, or it can evict some old data to return back to the specified limit every time new data is added.
+Valkey can return errors for commands that could result in more memory being used, or it can evict some old data to return back to the specified limit every time new data is added.

 ## Eviction policies

-The exact behavior Redis follows when the `maxmemory` limit is reached is configured using the `maxmemory-policy` configuration directive.
+The exact behavior Valkey follows when the `maxmemory` limit is reached is configured using the `maxmemory-policy` configuration directive.

 The following policies are available: